 Some other commonly abused drugs by college students are marijuana and synthetic marijuana.
 Many students report using these substances in order to relieve the stress associated with college life.
 It is often abused at parties or other social events.
 It is estimated that nearly 38 percent of college students use marijuana, according to Monitoring the Future, a survey that is used to measure adolescent drug and alcohol activity.
 Synthetic marijuana is also a commonly used substance among college students who want to achieve the same effects as marijuana without the legal risk, as synthetic marijuana strains are made in order to circumvent detection from law enforcement agencies.

 Xanax, also known as alprazolam, is a benzodiazepine commonly prescribed for the treatment of anxiety.
 Since it is widely prescribed and widely used, it has become easily obtainable through illicit channels.
 College students are more likely to abuse anti-anxiety medications to deal with stress from college life.
 It is also commonly combined with other substances such as alcohol, or barbiturates and has been known to cause blackouts, leading to its us as a date-rape drug on college campuses as well.

-Psychedelics, such as mushrooms, LSD, or acid, are another group of substances that are commonly abused by people attending college.
+Psychedelics, such as mushrooms, ketamine, LSD, or acid, are another group of substances that are commonly abused by people attending college.
 Psychedelics are hallucinogens, and can cause extreme hallucinations, leading people to lose their sense of reality.
 The effects of psychedelics are often unpredictable, and can last anywhere from 2-48 hours.
 This combination can cause people to act erratically, resulting in things like paranoia and psychosis.
 Use among college students is popular as the report trying to escape from their everyday life, which can oftentimes be stressful.